Kaikei1/NN_Project/README.md

 ## Deployment

-Try running the run_complete.sh in [Example_files](https://github.com/Kaikei1/NN_Project/tree/main/example%20files).
+Try running the run_pos.sh in [Example_files](https://github.com/Kaikei1/NN_Project/tree/main/example%20files).
 You might have to change the bash script, if you want to use different embeddings or accessing different directory's.
+This one is built to run POS task using the pretrained bert-base-cased model on a single epoch.

 ## Built With